francosauvisky/serialjoy/README.md

 ### Device

-- Add multiple controllers/devices with a single serial port
+- Add multiple controllers/devices with a single serial port [Done!]
 - Use a simpler received data <-> input action dictionary, not a switch statement within a function within a *.c file (maybe with #define or an external configuration file)
 - Use commands from the adapter to control the device (for example, to add another controller, or to close the device)
 - Add analog axes and more buttons compatibility (using data packets)